 - Easy and literally no fuss!

 - The glaze is so versatile.
-You can use it in other roasted veggies of your choice – try eggplants, zucchinis, butternut squashes, parsnips, Brussels sprouts, sweet potatoes, or a mixture of colorful vegetables.
+You can use it in other roasted veggies of your choice—try eggplants, zucchinis, butternut squashes, parsnips, Brussels sprouts, sweet potatoes, ora colorful mix of vegetables.

-- It’s an outstanding side that fits in just as well with a weeknight dinner as with a holiday feast.
+- It makes an outstanding side that fits just as well with a weeknight dinner as it does with a holiday feast.

-- Carrots – I use rainbow carrots with the tops on for their rustic appearance and concentrated sweetness.
+- Carrots — I use rainbow carrots with their tops on for their rustic appearance and concentrated sweetness.
 The colorful rainbow hues make them an elegant yet eye-catching side dish.

-- Extra virgin olive oil – Or any oil that is good for roasting veggies.
+- Extra virgin olive oil — Or any oil suitable for roasting veggies.

-- Maple syrup – Use a good maple syrup!
-You can sub with honey or brown sugar.
+- Maple syrup Use good quality maple syrup!
+You can substitute with honey or brown sugar.

 - Soy sauce — A tiny splash goes a long way.